simonmichael/hledger_site/src/index.md

 ## Sponsorship

-Building and supporting good software and documentation requires a lot of time and life energy.
+Building and supporting good software and documentation requires *a lot* of time and life energy.
 Maybe these thousands of person-hours have helped you or your organisation ?

-Support us financially at any level, to be a part of this project and advance our core mission: helping more people achieve financial literacy and empowerment.
+Support us financially at any level, to be a part of this project and advance our core mission:

+> Help more people achieve financial literacy, discipline and empowerment, and\
+> promote a culture of accountability in our society.

 Thank you!

 <!-- keep synced with README.md: -->

-- Sponsor Simon (project leader):\
+- Sponsor Simon (project leader):
 [![github](https://img.shields.io/badge/Sponsor_on-Github-limegreen "Sponsor the project leader via Github")](https://github.com/sponsors/simonmichael)
 [![liberapay](https://img.shields.io/badge/Sponsor_on-Liberapay-limegreen "Sponsor the project leader via Liberapay")](https://liberapay.com/simonmichael)
 [![paypal](https://www.paypal.com/en_US/i/btn/x-click-but04.gif "Give one time or recurringly via Paypal")](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5J33NLXYXCYAY)\